Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Always tired?
+Experience trouble sleeping?
 Find it difficult to concentrate throughout your day?
-Having trouble sleeping?
-Catch yourse These are all ways that anxiety can come out sideways in your everyday life.
+These are only some of the ways that unaddressed anxiety can come out sideways in everyday life.

 9 yoga poses for anxiety